stangeor/USA-Regional-Sales-Analysis/README.md

 Goal is to convert raw transactional data into decision-ready insights for regional sales optimization.

-Python used for data ingestion & analytical validation, while BI is used for executive reporting and interactive exploration.
+Python used for data ingestion & analytical validation, while BI is used for executive reporting & interactive exploration.

 ---